 There are of course toilets, and it appears a small secondary galley in the rear.
 The VC-25A machines also feature a defensive countermeasures system; unsurprisingly no details have been published, but observers have noted an AN/AAR-54 missile warning system on the tail and twin AN/AAQ-24 Nemesis directed infrared countermeasures (DIRCM) turrets to "dazzle" heat-seeking missiles.
 The avionics systems are "hardened" against the electromagnetic pulse (EMP) of a nuclear blast.
 Given their custom avionics, it's not surprising that these two aircraft have twice as much wiring as an ordinary 747-200B.

 Security associated with flights of a VC-25 is unsurprisingly tight and thorough.
-The presidential 747s are now over a quarter century old; they haven't seen much hard use -- their flight schedules being far less burdensome than those of a 747 in full-time commercial service, each VC-25 only logging about 360 flight hours a year -- but they are expected to out of service life by 2017.
-In 2015, the Air Force announced that the 747-8 would be acquired as a replacement platform, with Boeing to perform the VIP customizations.
+The presidential 747s are now over a quarter century old; they haven't seen much hard use -- their flight schedules being far less burdensome than those of a 747 in full-time commercial service, each VC-25 only logging about 360 flight hours a year -- but in 2015, the Air Force announced that the 747-8 would be acquired as a replacement platform, with Boeing to perform the VIP customizations.

 * Four customized 747-200B machines are also used by the Air Force as the "E-4 Advanced Airborne Command Post".
 They were ordered in the early 1970s to replace current EC-135J flying command posts, with one interim-spec "E-4A" delivered in 1973, two more E-4A machines delivered in 1975, and a full-spec "E-4B" delivered in 1979.
 The three E-4A machines were all updated to E-4B spec by 1985.